Communication deviance: For parents

 Research has shown that when communicating with patients who have CD, patients' parents will use similar odd terms and fail to express a sense of closure in their thought even when they talk to their parents.
 To be more specific, for children with externalizing, “acting out” or “preschizophrenic” behaviors, the parental CD will be higher in maternal and paternal CD was found to be more significant only in which children with high externalizing behaviors.
-To be more specific, data analysis shows that a large magnitude(g = .97) is linked between maternal CD and offspring psychotic disorder.
+To be more specific, data analysis shows that a large magnitude (g = .97) is linked between maternal CD and offspring psychotic disorder.

 Cause

 Genetic

 CD is associated with genetics, which is a genetic vulnerability for schizophrenia.
 Studies show that CD is associated with schizophrenia spectrum disorders history in the family, among their parents and siblings.

 Children’s level of CD will link to the way of communication between parents.
-The parents who both have a pathologic affective style of communication will lead a high level of CD in their children.
+The parents who both have a pathologic affective style of communication will lead to a high level of CD in their children.
 If the parents have a healthier style of communication, the levels of CD in their children will be lower.

 But studies of the high level of parental CD are mostly based on English-speaking countries and white subjects.
 Thus, the findings lack generalisability.